 - 2¼ cups cooked brown rice (see Notes)

 - Heat 1 tablespoon of water in a soup pot over medium-high heat.
-When the water starts to sputter, add the onion, and cook, stirring, for 3 to 5 minutes, adding a little water as needed to prevent sticking.
+When the water starts to sputter, add the mushrooms, onions, and celery, and cook while stirring for 4 to 5 minutes, adding a little water as needed.

-- Add the celery, mushrooms, garlic, coriander, cumin, and chili powder, and cook, stirring, for 2 minutes, adding water as needed.
+- Add the Italian seasoning, chili powder, coriander, granulated garlic, and cumin and cook while stirring for 1 minute, adding water as needed.

-- Stir in the water, tomatoes, beans, rice, and potatoes, and bring to a boil over high heat, uncovered.
-Reduce the heat to medium, and cook for 20 minutes, or until the potatoes are tender, stirring occasionally.
-Stir in the cilantro toward the end of cooking.
+- Stir in the 3 cups water, diced tomatoes, beans, potatoes, and rice, and bring to a boil, uncovered.
+Reduce the heat to medium-low, then cover and cook for 15 to 20 minutes, or until the potatoes are tender, stirring occasionally.

 Beans: Any kind of beans could be used in place of the black, such as kidney and pinto, or a mix.
 See below for suggestions of brands.

 Rice: Similarly, any type of rice can be used here.
 I like short-grain brown.
-To cook short-grain brown rice, place 1 cup of dry rice into a pot with 2 cups water.
-Bring to a boil, reduce heat and cover.
-Cooked covered for 50 minutes.
-Remove from the heat and let stand for 10 minutes still covered before serving.
+To make 2¼ cups of cooked brown rice, bring 1½ cups of water and ¾ cup of dry/uncooked rice to a boil uncovered in a medium saucepan over high heat.
+Reduce the heat to low, then cover and simmer for 45 minutes for long-grain rice or 50 minutes for short-grain rice.
+Remove from the heat and let stand for 10 minutes with the lid still on.

 Tomatoes: See the photo below, as there are many types of packaged tomatoes you can use.
 Or you can use fresh as well.
 For this recipe use 2 cans of diced tomatoes, or 1 jar (of the Eden brand), or the whole box of the Pomi brand.